 - on any confusion between social, cultural, religious values and women rights, human rights. - on domestic violence against women which includes all physical, sexual and psychological harm occurring within the family, such as battering, marital rape, female genital mutilation and other traditional practices which are harmful and a risk to women's lives. - within the families of women rights defenders, and the need for taking the same courses of action as they do against the same violence outside the domestic sphere.
 Organisations should consider any possible contradiction between their aims and members agreeing on domestic violence.
 From a security point of view, it implies possible discredit to the whole organisation with possible consequent decrease in key stakeholders' support. - on the fact that many women will be influenced, as far as security is concerned, by the fact that they have to take care of children and other relatives, in addition to their other work.
-Of how men could promote domestic task sharing without damaging their masculinity. - on the fact that both women and men human rights defenders are often condemned for dedicating themselves to others instead of to their own families pifferences in women's security needs are linked to their different roles, to different kinds of threats, and to differences between specific situations (such as detention, field work, etc.) The aim is to develop gender-sensitive responses to violence against women and other defenders.
+Of how men could promote domestic task sharing without damaging their masculinity. - on the fact that both women and men human rights defenders are often condemned for dedicating themselves to others instead of to their own families lence against women and other defenders.